China to build world’s largest artificial-island airport to handle 43 million passengers

 “For Dalian people to say it’s the largest, that’s exactly what it is,” aviation consultancy founder Li Hanming told SCMP.

+Also read: Monkeys enter Singapore’s Changi Airport, viral video shows woman calmly ‘talking’ to one: ‘Give her an award’

-The offshore Jinzhouwan Airport will serve Dalian, a hub for trade with neighboring Japan and South Korea due to its strategic location.
-Situated on a peninsula at the northern end of the Bohai Strait, the city of over six million people has grown into a center for oil refineries, shipping, logistics and coastal tourism.
+The offshore Jinzhouwan Airport will serve the northeastern port city of Dalian, a hub for trade with neighboring Japan and South Korea due to its strategic location.
+Situated on a peninsula at the northern end of the Bohai Strait, the city of over 6 million people has grown into a center for oil refineries, shipping, logistics, and coastal tourism.

 Also read: Bengaluru woman's 15-point pitch for new flatmate is viral: 'Cooler than your ex'